 You can find information about:

 In addition to district and borough councils there are housing associations working within the county that have accommodation suitable for older people.
-Your local district or borough councils may have details of the associations covering your area on their website or you can contact them by phone to ask.
+Your local district or borough council may have details of the associations covering your area.

 Home options is a scheme that enables people currently living in council or housing association accommodation to apply to transfer to more suitable accommodation.
 It also allows people living in private housing to register with a district or borough council to apply for vacant social housing properties.
-You can contact your local borough or district council using the phone numbers and links on this page to apply.
+You can contact your local district or borough council to apply.

 Support to stay in your own home

-Working with borough and district councils we provide a range of services to help you staying living in your own home.
-You can visit our help to live at home page or watch our Happy in Your home video to find out more.
+Working with borough and district councils we provide a range of services to help you to stay living in your own home.
+You can visit our help to live at home page.

-As the number of older people in Derbyshire continues to rise, we need to make sure we have a range of accommodation and housing to help them live safely and independently for as long as possible.
+An increasing older population and number of adults with support needs is generating a greater demand for suitable accommodation We need to make sure we have a range of accommodation and housing to help Derbyshire residents to live safely and independently for as long as possible.